-6.3.4 Other Applications
+6.3.3 Other applications

 Applications of 2D correlation spectroscopy have become active with both hardware and software improvement in modern instrumentation for dynamic spectroscopic studies.
-One of the highlighted events over the last few years in this field was the first International Symposium on Two-Dimensional Correlation Spectroscopy (2D-COS) held in Sanda, Japan in 1999.130 Numerous applications of 2D correlation spectroscopy reported to date include a wide range of research work to better understand polymers, liquid crystals, chemical reactions, proteins and biological systems, using electromagnetic radiation probes, such as mid-IR, near-IR, Raman, fluorescence, and electron spin transient nutation spectroscopy.
+One of the highlighted events was the first International Symposium on Two-Dimensional Correlation Spectroscopy (2DCOS) held in Sanda, Japan in 1999.114 Numerous applications of 2D correlation spectroscopy reported to date include a wide range of research work to better understand polymers, liquid crystals, chemical reactions, proteins and biological systems, using electromagnetic radiation probes, such as mid-IR, near-IR, Raman, fluorescence, and electron spin transient nutation spectroscopy.
 Hetero-spectral correlation analysis between different spectroscopic techniques has been investigated.
 Other perturbations such as thermal effects, pressure variation, etc. also have been used in 2D spectral correlation analysis.

-6.4 Limitations of 2D Correlation Spectroscopy
+6.4 Limitations of 2D correlation spectroscopy

-As discussed previously, the significant advantages and power of 2D spectral correlation analysis are its effective enhancement of spectral resolution and detailed elucidation of the dynamic behavior of spectral intensity variation in a perturbation-dependent dynamic system, particularly with the analysis of the generalized asynchronous correlation spectra.
-However, caution must be taken when utilizing 2D-IR to avoid either over interpretation of the correlation spectra or ambiguities of the results.
-First, there are special cases where the Hilbert transform of a dynamic signal (in order to generate asynchronous correlation) does not apply to two signals with totally different shapes in a system - the asynchronous correlation under this condition would be zero;131 Secondly, new "peaks" generated in the 2D correlation, in some cases may reveal true fine spectral structure, while in others could be totally artificial (mathematical) without physical meaning.
+As discussed previously, the significant advantages and power of 2D spectral correlation analysis are its effective enhancement of spectral resolution and detailed elucidation of the dynamic behavior of spectral intensity variation in a perturbationdependent dynamic system, particularly with the analysis of the generalized asynchronous correlation spectra.
+However, caution must be taken when utilizing 2DIR to avoid either over interpretation of the correlation spectra or ambiguities of the results.
+First, there are special cases where the Hilbert transform of a dynamic signal (in order to generate asynchronous correlation) does not apply to two signals with totally different shapes in a system - the asynchronous correlation under this condition would be zero;115 Secondly, new "peaks" generated in the 2D correlation, in some cases may reveal true fine spectral structure, while in others could be totally artificial (mathematical) without physical meaning.
 Thirdly, particularly in conventional 2D correlation analysis, 2D contours are a combined picture of both signal magnitude and phase; therefore, all the quantitative phase information is naturally hidden in the beauty of the 2D contours, while the direct use of phase and magnitude spectra would provide more quantitative distinctions between dynamic signals.
 Furthermore, when the phase difference between two bands is neither nearly negligible (approaching zero), nor significantly out of phase (close to 90° difference), both the conventional synchronous and asynchronous spectra will show similar cross peaks.
-In photoacoustic depth profiling analysis of a multi-layered sample, for example, the conventional 2D correlation method will encounter more difficulties, because bands of different layers with phase differences close to 45° will show similar correlation in both synchronous and asynchronous spectra, and the order of the layers is usually hard to determine from the 2D spectra, therefore the generalized 2D approach with the use of magnitude spectra at different modulation frequencies is highly recommended for this application.
+In photoacoustic depth profiling analysis of a multilayered sample, for example, the conventional 2D correlation method will encounter more difficulties, because bands of different layers with phase differences close to 45° will show similar correlation in both synchronous and asynchronous spectra, and the order of the layers is usually hard to determine from the 2D spectra, therefore the generalized 2D approach with the use of magnitude spectra at different modulation frequencies is highly recommended for this application.